cececlar/protected_routes_cda/README.md

 - **Fork** this repo
 - Once you have forked the above repo, `git clone <clonedrepourl>`
 - `cd protected_routes_cda`
-- cd client && npm i
+- `cd client && npm i`
-- cd ..
+- `cd ..`
-- cd server && npm i
+- `cd server && npm i`
-- cd ..
+- `cd ..`
-- cp .env.sample .env
+- `cp .env.sample .env`
-- In your .env add a value for your JWT_SECRET env variable, choose any value.
+- In your `.env` file, add a value for your JWT_SECRET env variable, choose any value.

 #### Database Configuration

-- In the server/knexfile.js, ensure your database configuration contains valid values.
+- In `server/knexfile.js`, ensure your database configuration contains valid values.
 A sample is shown below.

 ```js
 module.exports = {